Emory University School of Medicine

 - Future leaders are able to play leadership roles in their chosen fields

 - Physicians are committed to understanding all aspects and issues of patients in the community

 - Be creative thinkers to achieve and attain what others cannot in the field of medicine

 - The curriculum is competency-based

-- Provides for integration of basic and clinical science
+- Provides for the integration of basic and clinical science

-- Early introduction of clinical medicine and increase in hands on experience
+- Early introduction of clinical medicine and an increase in hands-on experience

 - Reduces lecture times and promotes active learning